Alexander Salamon Airport

 Amata Airport in Amata, South Australia, Australia).
 The airport was named after Dr. Alexander Salamon, a refugee from Czechoslovakia who survived the Dachau concentration camp and immigrated to New York after the war.
 In 1953, he moved with his wife Lilly and daughter Suzanne to Seaman, Ohio, where another daughter Julie was born.
 Dr. Salamon served as a physician in Seaman and throughout Adams County until his death in 1971, at age 61.
 He donated the land from the family farm for the Alexander Salamon Airport because of his love and gratitude for the place that became home.

 Facilities and aircraft

-Alexander Salamon Airport covers an area of 55 acre at an elevation of 896 feet (273.1 m) above mean sea level.
-It has one asphalt paved runway: 5/23 is 3,762 by 65 feet (1,147 x 20 m).
+Alexander Salamon Airport covers an area of 55 acre at an elevation of 896 feet (273 m) above mean sea level.
+It has one asphalt paved runway: 5/23 is 3,558 by 65 feet (1,084 x 20 m).

+The airport has a fixed-base operator that sells fuel and offers limited amenities.

+In 2022, the airport received funding from the US Department of Transportation to make upgrades to its facilities.
+Plans were made to remove a taxiway, reconstruct an existing taxiway, and reconstruct an existing apron.

-For the 12-month period ending September 17, 2015, the airport had 5,210 aircraft operations, an average of about 100 per week: 96% general aviation, 3% air taxi and 1% military.
-At that time there were 12 aircraft based at this airport: 92% single-engine, and 8% ultralight.
+For the 12-month period ending September 7, 2021, the airport had 1,416 aircraft operations, an average of 27 per week: all general aviation.
+At that time, there were 17 aircraft based at this airport: all single-engine airplanes.